ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 ##### OTHER_DATABASE_SKIP_UPDATE

-This is a property determines whether the UPDATE statement executed in Altibase is also execued in other DB to which data is sent.
+This property determines whether the UPDATE statement executed in Altibase is also execued in other DB to which data is sent.
 If this property is set to 1, the UPDATE statement executed in Altibase is not executed in other DB.

 -   Default Value: 0